Novi Sad Airfield

 Over the years there have been many plans to open the airfield to civilian traffic, such as low-cost flights to Europe, but little to no progress has been made.

-It is located 16 km (10 mi) north of the city of Novi Sad, on the eastern side of the A1 motorway.

 History

 First Novi Sad Airfield

 The history of aviation in Novi Sad began over a century ago.
 The first city airfield was opened in 1913 in what is today the Jugovićevo neighborhood.
 Back then the airfield did not have a name and was exclusively used for military use by the Austro-Hungarian Armed Forces.
 Initially, the airfield had only grass runways for military aircraft to land and take off of, while the hangars were in neighboring Sajlovo.
 In 1916, airport facilities, barracks and technical workshops were built here.
 A Serbian squadron found 11 wooden hangars here when it landed on French planes after the liberation of Serbia in November 1918.
 After World War I it was in the service of the Royal Yugoslav Army.
 Later, six brick hangars were erected, followed by headquarters, aeroplane workshops, officers' quarters, etc. At that time the city was the center of the Yugoslav aircraft industry, with an airplane factory opened there in 1920, along with a weather station in September of that year.
 Since 1924, the airport has celebrated the aviation Slava of Saint Elijah (August 2nd), and since 1926 the King's Cup competition has been held regularly on the birthday of Crown Prince Peter on September 6.

 In 1928 the airfield was named Jugovićevo in honour of Yugoslav Airforce commander Jovan Jugović who had died two years prior.
 This airport was also the location of the first Yugoslavian pilot school, along with schools for reserve aviation officers, scouts, aircraft mechanics, and other specialist purposes.

 During World War II, at the beginning of the Invasion of Yugoslavia in 1941, the airport would be bombed by the German Air Force.
 After the occupation of Bačka, the Germans built a 800-metre-long concrete runway and used the airport to fly and service planes intended for the Eastern Front.
 The Red Army and the socialist Yugoslav army (Narodnooslobodilačka vojska) started stationing planes there in October 1944 for operations on the Srem front, and later on in the final operations to liberate Yugoslavia.
 Since the mid-1950s, Jugovićevo lost its military significance.
 Today there is a military unit (Majevica barracks) stationed there.
 Since 1951 the main military airport has been near Batajnica for strategic reasons.